ndesh26/ndesh26.github.io/_drafts/2019-10-15-The-Highly-Awaited-Japan-Trip.md

     finding an english manga.
 Sure there are shops with manga but they only have the popular ones at a steep price.
 The one I brought was 'Let me eat your pancreas' for $27.
 * Then we headed to the Meiji jingu shrine which was half hour walk from our location.
 After reaching there we realized that it was already closed.
-Here we learnt an important lesson for the rest of our trip that all temples close early evening at around.
+Here we learnt an important lesson for the rest of our trip that all temples close early evening at around 5.
 We just relaxed in the nearby park till the night dawned in and street lights started lighting up.
 * The next stop was an Indian restaurant for dinner.
 Afterwards I went to Tokyo metropolitan building observatory which turned out to be the highlight of the day for me.
 It has great views with lesser crowds than other places and its free.
 I would recommend it over